GabrielBFelix/AutomationTestingPlayground/README.md

 # AutomationTestingPlayground
-Repository for training with new testing frameworks and tools
+Repository for training new testing frameworks and tools